browniebroke/pypackage-template/README.md

 - Follow to [the conventional commits][conventional-commits] specification.
 - Automated releasing using [python-semantic-release][python-semantic-release].
 - Documentation configured with Sphinx and [MyST Parser][myst].
-- Standardised list of Github labels synchronised on push to master using [the labels CLI][pylabels].
+- Standardised list of GitHub labels synchronised on push to master using [the labels CLI][pylabels].

 ## Usage